-We have worked in many regions of the world from the Patagonian Steppe and grasslands of the Great Plains of North America to arid ecosystems of South Africa and the annual grasslands of California.
+We have worked in many regions of the world, from the Patagonian Steppe and grasslands of the Great Plains of North America to the arid ecosystems of South Africa and the annual grasslands of California.
 Currently, most of the experimental work is focused on the Chihuahuan Desert, at the Jornada Long Term Ecological Research site.
 Our research effort is closely integrated with our education and outreach mission.
-We collaborate with several institutions beyond Arizona State University including Asombro Institute for Science Education and SARAS.
+We collaborate with several institutions beyond Arizona State University including Asombro Institute for Science Education and SOGES.